In-situ and precast concrete processes and uses

-In construction engineering there are different ways in which concrete(in-situ or precast concrete) is being prepared for use at job sites.
+In construction engineering there are different ways in which concrete(in-situ or precast) is being prepared for use at job sites.

 This is because every job site do not require the same technique and methods.
-The in-situ concrete is mostly used for smaller construction jobs at site due to it nature.
+The in-situ concrete is mostly used for smaller construction job at site due to it nature.

-On the other hand the precast concrete is preferable for larger construction projects because of it quality, efficiency, durability and economic nature.
+On the other hand the precast concrete is preferable for larger construction projects because of it quality, efficiency and economic nature.

 To understand the concept of in-situ and precast concrete one will need to know the meaning, processes, advantages and their uses over each other.

-This can still be refereed to as Site Cast Concrete. it is the type of concrete work that does not require much quality control process.
+This can still be referred to has site cast concrete. it is the type of concrete work that does not require much quality control process.

-The preparation of in-situ concrete is done at the construction site base on their mix ratio and poured in to reinforce concrete form work at jobs site. it is mostly suitable for smaller construction jobs.
+It is being prepared on the construction site base on their mix ratio and poured to reinforce concrete form work at jobs site. it is mostly suitable for smaller construction jobs.

 MEANING AND PROCESSES OF PRE-CAST CONCRETE

-As oppose to the the in-situ concrete, this type of concrete preparation requires strict adherence to quality control process. it is being prepared base on their concrete mix design and not concrete mix ratio.
-Want to know more on concrete mix ratio click here.
+As oppose to the the in situ concrete this type of concrete preparation requires strict adherence to quality control process. it is being prepared base on their concrete mix design and not concrete mix ratio.

-ADVANTAGES AND DISADVANTAGES OF PRECAST CONCRETE OVER IN-SITU CONCRETE
+ADVANTAGES AND DISADVANTAGES OF INSITU CONCRETE OVER PRECAST CONCRETE

-The in-situ concrete is more cost friendly when use in smaller construction but can be very cost ineffective when used for larger construction projects.
-This is because cost of labour and materials for larger jobs will be too high to procure.
+1 The in-situ concrete is more cost friendly when use in smaller construction but can be very cost in effective when used for larger construction projects.
+This is because cost of labor and materials for larger jobs will be too high to procure.

-The in-situ concrete does not need to be carried about from one point to the other and this makes it easier to handle small construction job projects.
+2. The in-situ concrete does not need to be carried about from one point to the other and this makes it easier to handle small construction jobs

-The preparation of in-situ concrete is controlled by variable factors like temperature change, humidity,wind etc. which can greatly affect the maximum required strength of concrete and can result to poor concrete work.
+3. The preparation of in-situ concrete is controlled by variable factors like temperature change, humidity, wind etc. which can greatly affect the maximum required strength of concrete and can result to poor concrete work.

-For the precast concrete the preparation is always done in a more controlled environment and cognizance is always taking into account for its maximum strength before taking it to construction site for assembling.
+for the precast concrete the preparation is always done in a more controlled environment and cognizance is always taking into account for its maximum strength before taking it to construction site.

-The in-situ concrete requires lots of concrete form works and labourer at job site which can increase cost of buying and re buying of materials at different level of the work process and also cost of hiring of labourer to complete the work process at job site.
+4. The in-situ concrete requires lot of concrete form works and labors at job site which can increase cost of buy and re buying of materials and hiring of labor at job site.

-While the precast concrete requires less labour and no form work material to assemble it at construction site.
+while the precast cast concrete requires less labor and no form work material to assemble it at construction site.

-For the in-situ concrete there is always the tendency to waste materials during pouring of concrete into form works since it is always done by unskilled labourer and in an uncontrolled environment.
+5. For the in-situ concrete there is always the tendency to waste materials during pouring of concrete into form works since it is always done by unskilled labors and in an uncontrolled environment.

-While the precast concrete tend to minimize concrete waste to the barest minimum since it is always done by skilled workers and in a more controlled way by using mechanical means.
+while the precast concrete tend to minimize concrete waste to the barest minimum since it is always done by skilled workers and in a more controlled way by mechanical means.

-The both concrete methods are suitable for use in construction works projects.
-The preferred one to use at any particular site will largely depends on the nature, type, sizes and accuracy of the projects.
+The both concrete methods are suitable for use in construction works projects the preferred one to use at any particular site will largely depends on the nature, type and sizes and accuracy of the projects.

-If you are embarking on a small scale building project considering adopting the in-situ concrete methods since it is always cheaper to implement for small scale projects.
+if you are embarking on a small scale building project considering adopting the in-situ concrete methods since it is always cheaper to implement.

 On the other hand if you are embarking on a large scale projects you can adopt the precast concrete method for more efficient, durability and uniformity of the work project.

-You can always contact us for more information on areas where needed or drop your comment to support or help others learn more.
+you can always contact us for more information on areas where needed or drop your comment to support or help other learn more.